Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - The mod is meant to be played locally and ***is NOT a fully-fledged multiplayer experience*** like the incredible [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) mod.
 Online play is still possible via leveraging Steam's [Remote Play Together](https://store.steampowered.com/remoteplay) with [Remote Play Whatever](https://github.com/m4dEngi/RemotePlayWhatever) or via streaming with [Parsec](https://parsec.app/).
 Your mileage may vary.
 - This mod requires plugging ***at least two XInput-compatible controllers*** into your computer before starting a co-op session.
 - Almost all of the mod's testing was done on ***Skyrim version 1.5.97, so for the most stable experience (and for the best mod compatibility), your best bet is to downgrade your Skyrim installation to this version***.
+- The mod comes with the default Skyrim ```controlmap.txt``` and ***should have priority over any mods that provide a custom control map***.
+This is done to apply the default binds and prevent potential controls conflicts for P1 while in co-op.
 - If you are playing ***Skyrim***, enable 'ALYSLC.esp' and disable 'ALYSLC Enderal.esp' in your load order.
 Otherwise, if you are playing ***Enderal***, enable 'ALYSLC Enderal.esp' and disable 'ALYSLC.esp'.
 - After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
 Minimize progressing player 1's character outside of co-op.
 - ***Important note on starting a new game***: If sticking with the ***vanilla start*** sequence, summoning other players right from the get-go causes a slew of bugs (and horrifying glitches) that must be fixed with debug options + console commands and is probably not worth the effort. ***Try waiting until player 1 has their shackles removed, before summoning other players***.
 Otherwise, have fun tipping over the carriage, getting player 1 stuck under the driver's seat, and feverishly trying out every console command and debug option available to remedy a hilarious situation that is quickly getting out of hand.